 Fix 7 – Increase virtual memory

 When your computer gets low on memory, virtual memory serves as additional RAM.
 But if it’s not sufficient to handle some resource-demanding applications you’re running, such as CoD Warzone, the crashing issue will occur.
-To see if that’s the case, try extending the virtual memory via the following steps.
+To see if that’s the case, try extending the virtual memory as follows.

 1) Click the Start button and type advanced system settings in the search bar.
 Then, click View advanced system settings.